shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

     j) Your Wallet is now Set Up!.
 Click on Explore Your Wallet.

     Remember that the mnemonic - the sequence of 12 words - IS your wallet.
-Security of your Bitcoin relies ONLY on keeping the words safe and private.
-If your mobile/desktop is lost, stolen, or damaged, your Bitcoin can still be used by recovering your wallet on a new device(mobile or desktop or cold wallet) using the mnemonic.
+Security of your Bitcoin relies ONLY on keeping the words safe.
+If your mobile/desktop is lost, stolen, or damaged, your Bitcoin does not get lost and can be used by recovering your wallet on a new device(mobile or desktop or cold wallet) using the mnemonic.

+    Note: If you lose your mobile/desktop/backup or it is stolen, you should immediately recover your wallet on a new device and sweep all your funds to a new wallet with a new mnemonic by clicking on "Restore a Wallet" when you install and open Green.

     It might seem that someone might guess your sequence of 12 words to steal your Bitcoin but the power of randomness of 12 words is not appreciated enough.
 The best supercomputers in the world cannot guess your mnemonic and steal your Bitcoin thanks to entropy in guessing sequence of words.